ReactiveSets/toubkal/README.md

 Connected Sets Excess
 =====================

+This is a work in progress, not ready for beta testing yet.

 [![Build Status](https://travis-ci.org/ConnectedSets/ConnectedSets.png?branch=master)](https://travis-ci.org/ConnectedSets/ConnectedSets)

 Excess brings big data to the client side.
 It's push all the way down!
 Excess is a dataflow programming inspired client/server database with a twist: it implements a unique game changing push solution, all the way from the database down to the client and back to the database.
 As a result, changes to the data are pushed to the clients in realtime, according to filters and authorizations, enabling fully reactive fast UIs.